What Can You Do With a Masters in Mental Health Counseling?

 Alternative career options may include clinical director, substance abuse counselor and mental health clinician.
 In February 2014, PayScale.com reported the 10th to 90th percentile salary ranges for master's degree holders working in these careers: clinical director ($50,980-$64,500), substance abuse counselor ($29,770-$42,680) and mental health clinician ($33,320-$64,564).

 Most master's programs expect applicants to have an undergraduate degree in psychology or, at a minimum, completed prerequisite courses in counseling and psychology.
 Graduate programs train students to understand and recognize cultural diversity, professional problem solving, scholarly inquiry and ethical practice.
 Several specialized programs exist at the master's level under the umbrella of mental health counseling, such as community or public health, education, rehabilitation and clinical counseling.

 Master's programs provide students with clinical work in an intern capacity.
 The internship may take place at a local community health center or a university-affiliated hospital.
-Prior to this practical experience, students must participate in courses which train them how to properly care for and manage a variety of patients and mental disorders.
+Prior to this practical experience, students must participate in courses that train them how to properly care for and manage a variety of patients and mental disorders.
 Lectures and simulated lab work may consist of the following topics and activities:

 - Behavioral approaches

 - Research methods

 - Personality theory